AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 ---
-title: Running Postgres in the browser with PGlite and Drizzle
+title: Running Postgres 100% in the browser with PGlite and Drizzle
-date: "2025-03-10"
+date: "2025-03-11"
 description: You can run Postgres 100% in the browser client, I'll describe how, why and share some of the pros and cons of doing so.
 ---

+# tl;dr

+You can run Postgres 100% in the browser with PGlite.
+This post walks through setting it up with Vite (React), handling migrations in the client, and overcoming common pitfalls.
+Includes a working [demo](http://www.adrian-thomas.com/pglite-spa) and [GitHub repo](https://github.com/AdrianLThomas/pglite-spa).

+# Intro

-I've been playing around with [PGlite](https://pglite.dev/) ([Postgres](https://www.postgresql.org/) [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly)), and it's pretty cool - you can run Postgres 100% in the browser client.
+I've been playing around with [PGlite](https://pglite.dev/) ([Postgres](https://www.postgresql.org/) [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly)), and it's pretty cool.
 There are some gotchas, so I'll run through how I got PGlite running with [Vite](https://vite.dev/) (React) and [Drizzle](https://orm.drizzle.team/) (ORM).

 # Getting setup

-Run the Vite scaffolder with your favourite package manager (I'll continue to use Bun, but feel free to use your own flavour)
+Run the Vite scaffolder with your favourite package manager (I'll continue to use Bun, but feel free to use npm/yarn/pnpm etc)
 ```bash
 bun create vite
 ```